Monsters of Morningside

 Once outside, Alex turned around to look too, sinking to the ground at the same time, while Mountain Bell protested and tried to haul him up again.

 The first thing he saw was Kakola spewing ice-fire—it looked white hot since everything looked black and white to him now.
 The ice-fire was aimed at the cat, which dodged, whipped around and sank its teeth into one of Kakola's wings.
 Sparks and cinders sizzled mid-air.

 "My Zoombies—"Alex croaked, and tried to claw his way back into the cavern.

 "No!"
 Mountain Bell cried.
 "Not safe!
 Go to Magic Bubble!
 Alex Hollow, Linden Lighthouse, baby Drew.
 Go now."
 She kept pulling.
 But neither Alex nor Linden moved.

 Rivulets of dark liquid ran down the Monster's curved neck.
-It beat its wings and tried to rear, but instead stumbled to its knees.
+It beat its wings and tried to rear, but instead its hindmost legs buckled.